fsharp/fslang-design/tooling/FST-1008-publish-fcs-from-upstream-repo.md

 ## Build process

-Today, FCS does not require the installation of too many dependencies nor does it require Windows.
+Today, FCS requires neither the installation of too many dependencies nor Windows.
 This is especially important for Fable.

 Given this, building FCS from `dotnet/fsharp` should also require no additional dependencies.
 It should be as [simple as it is today](https://github.com/dotnet/fsharp/tree/master/fcs#building-testing-packaging-releases) in the current FCS source.